Organique0/zakljucna/readme.rst

-this project was build to be used on a lamp server.
+this project was build to be used on a a lamp server.

 ###################